Raman Optical Activity Induced by Ferroaxial Order in NiTiO$_3$

 A similar phenomenon occurs in Raman scattering, known as Raman optical activity (ROA), which involves differences in the Raman intensities depending on the circular polarization state of the incident and scattered light.
 ROA has been reported in systems containing chiral molecules and in those with magnetic ordering.
 ROA arising from magnetic effects is referred to as magnetic ROA, while that occurring in non-magnetic materials is called natural ROA (NROA)~\cite{barron2004z}.
 The NROA of chiral molecules is attributed to the interference between scattered light resulting from electric dipole-electric dipole transitions and that from electric dipole-magnetic dipole transitions~\cite{barron1971}.
-For NROA to occur, the material must lack spatial inversion symmetry.
+For NROA to occur, \eraser{\addr{the material must lack spatial inversion symmetry}}\addr{the materials have traditionally been thought to lack inversion symmetry}.